 In response to the COVID-19 pandemic, in March 2020 we launched the Emergency Healthcare Fund to provide unrestricted, rapid assistance to stabilize critical health and human service providers working with our most vulnerable community members.
 The target populations for these funds include the Latinx community, essential and low-income workers and their families, and people experiencing food insecurity and homelessness.

-Thanks to the generosity of our donors, by August we had awarded $140,000 in emergency grants to local organizations in support of direct medical, mental health and food security services—including procurement of telemedicine equipment, produce gleaning and food delivery to people experiencing hardship and homelessness—ensuring these front-line organizations can continue to provide urgent care to those who need it most.
-Additional Emergency Fund grants will be released in early 2021.
+Thanks to the generosity of our donors, in August 2020 we had awarded $140,000 in Emergency Grants to local organizations in support of direct medical, mental health and food security services.
+An additional $100,000 in Emergency Fund grants will be released in March of 2021.

 - $80,000 to Alliance Medical Centers (Healdsburg and Windsor), a key safety net medical provider that treated 12,329 unduplicated patients in 2019, 70% Latinx, and has seen a dramatic rise in uninsured patients since COVID-19.
 Funds were used to purchase telemedicine equipment, to perform targeted outreach to high-risk patients, and to purchase Rapid Point of Care COVID testing equipment and supplies that provide results within approximately 15 minutes;